UvaBharathi20/limehome-tests/README.md

 When a new version of Cypress becomes available, you can update it within your repo using `npm install --save-dev cypress@x.y.z` or `yarn upgrade cypress@x.y.z`, where `x.y.z` is the version of Cypress (e.g. `10.11.0`) you want to install.

+### Reports
+reports will be generated in the cypress/report folder.